-“scientific research and experimental development means systematic investigation or search that is carried out in a field of science or technology by means of experiment or analysis”
+“scientific research and experimental development means systematic investigation or research that is carried out in a field of science or technology by means of experiment or analysis”

 In this case, it is clear that the claimant did not arrive at scientific advancement through experimentation but rather via analysis.